All Episodes

 It's dangerous to do just about anything that it's dangerous to cook.

-It's it becomes a significant safety issue.
+It becomes a significant safety issue.

-And I do, but uh you do have to do what's best for your kids, even if it means gritting your teeth and they suffer in the short run.
+And I do, but you do have to do what's best for your kids, even if it means gritting your teeth and they suffer in the short run.

 And it didn't take that long.

-She slept through the night after a while, and it wasn't so bad.
+She slept through the night after a while and it wasn't so bad.

-But yeah, so I I think because women are so primed to think that caring means reading people's minds and solving problems before they arise, they think that they judge men by that standard, which kind of puts them in the realm of toddlers, and you broke that cycle by saying to your husband or or the father of your children, this is what I need, this is what I want.
+But yeah, so I think because women are so primed to think that caring means reading people's minds and solving problems before they arise, they think that they judge men by that standard, which kind of puts them in the realm of toddlers.

-And it feels like, well, but if you care for me, you know it's like, yeah, but you're not a toddler, and you can say these things.
+And it feels like, well, but if you care for me, you know.

-So you really helped me with that, actually, Stash.
+You really helped me with that, actually, Stash.

-Actually, just like talking to someone about what you actually want is really really helpful.
+Actually, just like talking to someone about what you actually want is really, really helpful.

 No, it is.

-Yeah, just I mean, it's one of these blatantly obvious things.
+I mean, it's one of these blatantly obvious things.

 You know how all the best ideas in the world are the blatantly obvious ones.

-You present at work and everyone just goes, Oh, that's blatantly obvious.
+You present at work and everyone just goes, oh, that's blatantly obvious.

 And you realize you've got a good one.

-Yes, no, that's uh that that's absolutely right.
+No, that's absolutely right.

-Is there a gear there or not?
+Is there a deer there or not?

 Do I have a spear or not?